Business of Madonna: Lists

-Madonna also topped their first inaugural "Cash Queens of Music" list in 2007.
-In 2015, Madonna appeared at the inaugural list of Forbess America's wealthiest women (originally America's 50 Richest Self-Made Women), as the top singer.
-By 2017, Madonna was the second highest-ranked entertainer on the list, just behind TV personality Oprah Winfrey.
-As of 2024, she was continually ranked since 2015, reaching her own highest "self-made score" at 9.
+On Forbes lists, Madonna became the world's highest-paid female musician for a record eleven years across four decades (1980s–2010s).
+In 1990, Forbes remarked on her consistent appearances on its list as she "nearly" reached the top.
+In 2007, Madonna topped their inaugural list of "Cash Queens of Music".
+She also appeared in their inaugural list of America's wealthiest women (originally named America's 50 Richest Self-Made Women) in 2015, and was the highest-ranked singer.
+In 2017, Madonna was the second highest-ranked entertainer on the list, behind Oprah Winfrey, and achieved her highest self-made score, at 9.